-• Upgrade Select this option to upgrade the switch from a file on the local hard drive. • Backup This is used to backup the configuration to the local hard drive.
-Source File Type in the name and path of the file or Browse to locate the upgrade file.
+• Upgrade Select this option to upgrade the switch from a file on the local hard drive.

+Backup This is used to backup the configuration to the local hard drive.
+Backup I his is used to backup the configuration to the local hard of

+• Source File Type in the name and path of the file or Browse to locate the upgrade file.